bchareyre/yade-mpi/doc/sphinx/GPUacceleration.rst

 -- Found Lapack in /usr/lib/liblapack.so

 If you have multiple versions of any of these packages, the system may find the wrong one.
-In this cas you will need to either uninstall the old libraries (e.g. ``sudo apt-get remove libcholmod`` if the other library was installed with apt-get) or edit the paths within ``cMake/Find_____.cmake``.
+In this case, you will need to either uninstall the old libraries (e.g. ``sudo apt-get remove libcholmod`` if the other library was installed with apt-get) or edit the paths within ``cMake/Find_____.cmake``.

 Metis is compiled with SuiteSparse, so the Metis library and Metis include should link to files within ``usr/local/SuiteSparse/``.